calipho-sib/sparql-playground/README.md

 #License

 The project is opensource and free under the GNU GPL v2 License.
 The sources are available on GitHub.
+This project was forked from the <a target="_blank" href="http://snorql.nextprot.org/">neXtProt snorql interface.</a>

 #Contact